 Pinterest is one of the biggest traffic drivers to blogs, which means that you should make sure all of your content is on there and that you are pinning regularly.
-If your Pinterest game isn’t up to snuff, I highly recommend checking out Melyssa Griffin’s course, Pinfinite Growth.
+Make liberal use of Pinterest Group Boards and Tailwind Tribes to try to get your posts saved and shared by others.

 Try to find ways to create Instagram images that relate to your blog posts.
-If you are reviewing items, post a photo of said item to Instagram, along with a link to your post.
+If you are reviewing items, post a photo of the item to Instagram, along with a link to your post.
 Use Linktree or one of these Linktree Alternatives to make the most of the link in your Instagram bio so you can actually share links to the items you promote.

 As with Facebook, be sure to share all of your posts on Twitter.
 Also, remember that the lifespan of any single tweet is approximately 10 minutes, which means you can share fairly frequently on this platform.